ASDIO1/Structural-Pattern-Example/README.md

 -  For each kind of package I run the "Send()" method which will be excecuted differently for each package and each shipping medium following the **Bridge** structural pattern

 This process is in the main program (program.cs).
+The results of the example are presented in the console that is opened when running the solution (.sln) file.

 ## Documentation